 \section{Introduction}

 Web applications are constantly evolving and deployed at a broad scale, thus enabling organizations to offer rich services over the Internet.
 However, this imposes serious challenges in securing web applications against an increasing number of attacks \cite{web_sec_survey}.
-Among these, \gls*{SQLi} consists of injecting a malicious SQL code payload inside regular queries, causing the target web application to behave in an unintended way or expose sensitive data.
-Even if many countermeasures to this attack have been proposed~\cite{amnesia2006sql,joshi2014sql,appelt2017tuningwaf,ml_driven}, the OWASP Foundation still classifies it as one of the top-10 most dangerous web threats~\cite{owasp_top_ten}.
-To counter such attacks and protect web applications, \glspl*{WAF} are commonly used as a defense tool in enterprise systems~\cite{waf_survey,ml_driven}.
-They work by filtering the incoming requests directed towards the protected applications, blocking suspicious connections.
+Among these, \gls{SQLi} consists of injecting a malicious SQL code payload inside regular queries, causing the target web application to behave in an unintended way or expose sensitive data.
+Even if many countermeasures to this attack have been proposed~\cite{amnesia2006sql,joshi2014sql,appelt2017tuningwaf,ml_driven}, the \gls{OWASP} Foundation still classifies it as one of the top-10 most dangerous web threats~\cite{owasp_top_ten}.